JavaCheese/LocationHashServer/README.md

 # LocationHashServer
-Gets the current coordinates
+Gets the current coordinates,
-Writes to the JSON
+Writes to the JSON,
 Sends them to the server